sky-uk/mite/README.md

 time (measured in seconds since the beginning of the test), which will be fed to the model by the framework.
 This allows complex calculations to specify the current volume based on the current time.
-The volume model can also raise `StopScenario` to inform mite that the load injection should stop for a given journey.
+The volume model can also raise `StopVolumeModel` to inform mite that the load injection should stop for a given journey.
 For this example we'll use a simple volume model which merely runs ten journeys simultaneously, forever.